Removal of spallation-induced tritium from silicon through diffusion: Discussion

-Our fitted diffusion coefficients lie roughly between the previous measurements of thermally-introduced tritium in silicon obtained by Ichimiya and Furuichi \cite{ichimiya1968solubility} and Saeki et. al. \cite{saeki1983origins}, but are orders of magnitude larger than the recoil-implanted tritium measurements by Saeki et. al. \cite{saeki1983origins}.
+Our results are orders of magnitude larger than the recoil-implanted tritium measurements by Saeki et. al. \cite{saeki1983origins}.
 The reason for this discrepancy is not understood.
 One of the hypothesized reasons for why the recoil-driven samples showed significantly retarded diffusion compared to the thermally-driven samples in the Saeki et. al. measurements was the production of localized defects in the crystal lattice during recoil implantation \cite{saeki1983origins}.
 However, spallation-induced tritium production also produces significant radiation damage in the lattice.
 In addition to the damage caused by the incident high-energy neutrons, Geant4 simulations of the triton particles produced by the LANSCE neutron beam estimate a median triton kinetic energy of roughly \SI{11}{\MeV}, significantly higher than the \SI{2.7}{\MeV} and \SI{191}{\keV} recoils from the $^6$Li(n,$\alpha$)T and $^3$He(n,p)T reactions used in Ref.~\cite{saeki1983origins}.
 We note that for the recoil-injected tritium measurements, Saeki et. al. used an approximate linear relationship between the fractional release rate of tritium and the square root of the annealing time to determine the diffusion coefficients, assuming that diffusion is the rate-determining step in the release of tritium.
-However, even when our data are fit to a simple diffusion model (using the full analytical solution) we do not obtain diffusion coefficients that are as small as those measured by Saeki et. al.
+However, even when our data are fit to a simple diffusion model (using the full analytical solution) we do not obtain diffusion coefficients that are as small as those measured by Saeki et. al. It should be pointed out that the wafers in this measurement were exposed to a neutron fluence of roughly \SI{8E12}{neutrons} above \SI{10}{\MeV}, which corresponds to roughly \num{7E7} years of sea-level exposure.
+Silicon substrates used for rare event searches will typically have less than a year of sea-level exposure and hence significantly less cosmic-ray induced radiation damage, making it less likely for the diffusion to be impeded by trapping of interstitial tritium on defects.

 As noted earlier, our single rate de-trapping model does not match the data very well at the lowest (\SI{400}{\celsius}) temperature, leading to large uncertainties in the estimated parameters.
 This is likely because at these lower temperatures there are several different trapping sites that are active, each with their own characteristic energy that can trap and release the tritium as it migrates through the lattice.
 Evidence for this can be seen for example by the Si-H IR bands in neutron-irradiated crystalline silicon shown in Figure 46 of Ref.~\cite{pearton1987hydrogen}.
 At higher temperatures many of these damage-produced IR bands anneal out, leading to behavior that is simpler to model.